Hackdrip/Hackdrip/README.md

 - 👋 Hi, I’m @Hackdrip
 - 👀 I’m interested in Sports and Gaming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Calculus
 - 💞️ I’m looking to collaborate on Gaming
-- 📫 Classified
+- 📫 ur wierd if your looking for my adress.

 <!---
 Hackdrip/Hackdrip is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.